 - Service, management, organizational skills

-So, in preparing for your interview, think of examples where you solved or improved one or more of the above situations.
+Pearl of Wisdom: While preparing for your interview, think of times when you solved or improved one or more of the above situations.
 Then use this 3 step model to share your personal story in your job interview:

 Back from Situational Interview Questions to Job Interview home page